If your ears are bothering you and you’re ready to grab a cotton swab — think again.

-Cotton swabs condense and impact your ear wax deeper into your ear canal — and you may be risking your hearing each time you reach for a swab.
+Cotton swabs condense and impact earwax deeper into the ear canal — and you may be risking your hearing each time you reach for a swab.

 In fact, many do-it-yourself ear-cleaning methods do more harm than good.
 Although unpleasant, earwax has nothing to do with personal hygiene and the ear canal naturally cleanses itself through your body’s everyday movements.

-Here are a few simple tips to help you properly clean ears without damaging this delicate sense organ.
+Here are a few simple tips to help you properly clean ears without damaging this delicate sensory organ.

 Never Miss a Beat!

 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!

 How to Properly Clean Ears